 I don’t see the committee or council I previously served on, what should I apply for?

 Key areas of importance for the Chamber, including sustainability, diversity and technology, have been integrated into the Chamber’s advocacy committees and Business Council to ensure that emerging trends, key issues and legislation are prioritized.
-Under the new volunteer structure these areas of interest will get addressed primarily through the Business Council, Economic Development Committee or Legislative Action Committee depending on the nature of the issue.
+Under our volunteer structure these areas of interest will get addressed primarily through the Business Council, Economic Development Committee or Legislative Action Committee depending on the nature of the issue.
 Please know that the Chamber staff is happy to connect over the phone, email or in person to discuss volunteer opportunities further.

 How do I ensure that I get reselected for the committee I am currently on?